Eczema Resources for Patients

 Learning Pathways

-Our Learning Pathways videos are created to be short, but helpful.
-They share the basics of eczema – how it’s diagnosed, managed, and treated.
-One video discusses the value of treating the whole person with eczema.
-It looks at physical, mental and emotional concerns.
-Another video addresses the role of the nurse in eczema care.
+Our Learning Pathways videos are made to be short and helpful.
+They teach about eczema in different skin colors – how it’s diagnosed, managed, and treated.
+One video talks about how it’s important to treat the whole person with eczema, including their body, mind, and feelings.
+Another video talks about how nurses can help with eczema care.

 Learn about eczema and how to live well with the condition.
 Jump right to individual videos below